 Style Name: Weizenbock pronounced “veye-tssen-bock” (NOT “wisen-bock!)

-Appearance: Pale to Amber with an opaque appearance
+Appearance: Weizenbocks are pale to amber in color with an opaque appearance.

 Palate & Mouthfeel: Slightly caramelized malts give this beer a full-bodied mouthfeel with a rich and satisfying malty finish.

-Food Pairings: hearty meats like venison and lamb, but works just as well with veal.
-For dessert try with apple pie or strudel, plum tarts or banana pudding.
+Food Pairings: Hearty meats like venison and lamb are fabulous, but it works well with veal too.
+For something sweet try it with apple pie or strudel, plum tarts or banana pudding.

-Comments: The German Reinheitsgebot requires it to be made with 50% wheat malt, but usually it is made with 60-70%.
+Comments: The German Reinheitsgebot require Weizenbock to be made with at least 50% wheat malt, but usually it is made with 60-70%.
 The rest is Pils, Vienna or Munich malts.